Article 1 (Purpose)

 - Issues related to investigation and penalty on violation on the regulations of research ethics

-- Issues related to the research ethics referred by the chairman of the committee
+- Issues related to the research ethics referred by the chairperson of the committee

 Article 8 (Opening of conference)

-- The chairman must call a meeting in the case of a violation of research ethics or if there is a report related to this.
+- The chairperson must call a meeting in the case of a violation of research ethics or if there is a report related to this.

 - The conference is held with attendance of more than half of registered members and is decided on the vote of the agreement on more than half of the attended members.